giancarlovisconti/giancarlovisconti.github.io/index.md

 Welcome!
 I am an Assistant Professor of Political Science at [Purdue University](https://www.cla.purdue.edu/polsci/) and a Core Faculty in the Advanced Methods Cluster [(AMAP)](https://www.purdue.edu/amap/).
 I received my Ph.D. from [Columbia University](https://polisci.columbia.edu/) in 2018.

 I study comparative political behavior and the political economy of developing countries, with a regional focus on Latin America.
-My research interests include elections, crime, economic shocks, migration, and local politics.
 My work relies on a variety of methods for drawing causal inferences from experimental and observational data.

 My research has been published, or is forthcoming, in the *British Journal of Political Science*, *Political Science Research and Methods*, *Public Opinion Quarterly*, and *Electoral Studies*, among other outlets.